 Skip to Content

-• Smoked Paprika: Create a smoky heat using smoked paprika.
+• Smoked Paprika: Build a smoky heat using smoked paprika.

-• Cumin: Cumin lends a warm, citrusy flavor to the spice blend.
+• Cumin: Ground cumin lends a warm, citrusy flavor.

-• Onion Powder: Onion powder is a necessary ingredient in our taco seasoning, but be sure you’re using onion powder and not onion salt.
+• Onion Powder: Onion powder is a necessary ingredient in our low sodium taco seasoning; however, be sure to use onion powder, not onion salt.

-• Garlic Powder: Garlic powder brings the garlicky flavor it’s named after, but unlike fresh garlic, garlic powder has a sweetness to it.
+• Garlic Powder: Garlic powder provides a garlicky flavor, but unlike using fresh garlic, garlic powder has a sweeter profile.

-• Mexican Oregano: The earthy bitterness of Mexican oregano makes it my favorite spice in the blend; I love the way it stands out.
+• Mexican Oregano: The earthy bitterness of Mexican oregano makes it my favorite spice in the blend.

-• Cayenne Pepper: Adds heat that doesn’t overwhelm with cayenne pepper.
+• Cayenne Pepper: Add heat that doesn’t overwhelm with cayenne pepper.

 The full recipe with measurements is in the recipe card below.

-• Start with fresh spices – this makes all the difference; spices lose their flavor over time, especially ground spices.
+• Starting with fresh spices makes all the difference since ground spices lose their flavor over time.

-• This taco seasoning recipe yields about 1 cup; make what you need for a particular meal, or you may want to double or triple the recipe for quick use later on.
+• Our low-sodium taco seasoning yields about 1 cup.
+Make what you need for a particular meal, or you may want to double or triple the recipe for quick use later on.

 • Generously season shredded chicken or beef to make homemade taquitos or enchiladas.